r-hyperspec/unmixR/README.md

 #### Things to do and Things to remember + Misc Notes

 An informal list to keep us on track.
-Naturally, edit as you see fit.

 ##### Top priority
-* Unit tests on nfindr variants
+* Review unit tests which currently fail.
-* Add'l comments for nfindrLDU and nfindrSeqLDU
-* Add options beyond nnls to predict.nfindr
-* Improve endmember.R
-* nfindr variants (do these all work as expected?)
-    * nfindr99
-    * nfindrLDU
-    * nfindrSeqLDU
-* class definition(s): nfindr currently informally defined at end of nfindr.default.
+* Class definition(s): `nfindr` currently informally defined at end of nfindr.default.
 Do we need/want to create an Rd page about it?
-* changes needed for build & check (?)
-* vignettes
+* Work on vignettes
+* Review all documentation.

 ##### Lower priority